platformsh/platformsh-docs/src/gettingstarted/template/cli-requirements.md

 ### SSH key pair

 Once your account has been set up and the [CLI](/development/cli.md) is installed, Platform.sh needs one additional piece of information about your computer so that you can access your projects from the command line.
-If you are unfamiliar with how to generate an RSA public and private key, there are excellent instructions in the documentation about [how to do so](/gettingstarted/tools.md#ssh).
+If you are unfamiliar with how to generate an SSH public and private key, there are excellent instructions in the documentation about [how to do so](/development/tools.md#ssh).

 ### Add your SSH key to your account